 Heartlines is pleased to announce its new project MAPP, which will be promoting Men’s Active Positive Presence in the lives of children.

-Dr Garth Japhet, Heartlines founder and CEO, says the project has been in the pipelines for almost five years and, as with all of Heartlines projects, has been identified as an issue of national importance.
+Dr Garth Japhet, Heartlines founder and CEO, says the project has been in the pipeline for almost five years and, as with all of Heartlines projects, has been identified as an issue of national importance.

 “We’re aware of the impact of maternal absence on a child, but I don’t think society is nearly as aware of the impact of not having – not necessarily a biological father – but an active man who has a positive presence in a child’s life. “